HappyFrowl/documentation/StorageManagement.md

     * print the UUID of devices
     * this is used to add the devices to `/etc/fstab`

-* `fsck`- file system check
-    - Check the integrity of a filesystem or repair it
-    - **Note**: Do not run on mounted disks.
-    - `-a` - immediately repair all damaged blocks

 * `dumpe2fs`
     - Displays all information about a disk (for `ext2`, `ext3`, or `ext4`).